USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 ` ' '`

 The horizontal coordinate section (first section) in this example GRIDDESC file defines a horizontal coordinate named “LAM_40N100W”.
 The coordinate definition is for a Lambert conformal grid, keyed by the first column of the coordinate description line, which corresponds to the numeric code for the various I/O API-supported grid types (2 = Lambert).
 The next three parameters (P_ALP, P_BET, and P_GAM) have different definitions for different map projections.
 For Lambert conformal, P_ALP and P_BET are the true latitudes of the projection cone (30°N and 60°N in the example), and P_GAM (100°W in the example) is the central meridian of the projection.
-The last two parameters, XCENT and YCENT, are the latitude-longitude coordinates of the grid center of the Cartesian coordinate system, which are 100°W and 40°N in the example.
-If using WRF-ARW as the meteorological model, the user should be aware of differences from this method.
+The last two parameters, XCENT and YCENT, are the reference longitude and latitude for the domain, which are 100°W and 40°N in the example.

-The example grid definition section above describes a grid named “M_32_99TUT02”.
-The definition of the grid begins with a reference to a coordinate name from the coordinate definition section of the file; in this example, the coordinate named “LAM_40N100W” is referenced in the grid definition.
-The next two parameters in the grid definition (XORIG and YORIG) are the east-west and north-south offsets from XCENT and YCENT in meters (WRF-ARW usages may differ).
-The next two parameters (XCELL and YCELL) are the horizontal grid spacing in meters for the X and Y directions (i.e., delta-x and delta-y).
+The second section in the example describes a domain named “M_32_99TUT02”.
+In this example, the coordinate named “LAM_40N100W” is referenced in the domain definition.
+The next two parameters in the domain definition (XORIG and YORIG) are the east-west and north-south offsets from XCENT and YCENT in meters.
+The next two parameters (XCELL and YCELL) are the horizontal grid spacing in meters for the X and Y directions (i.e., &#916;x and &#916;y).
 The next two parameters (NCOLS and NROWS) are the numbers of grid cells in the X and Y directions.
 The grid definition concludes with the number of boundary cells, NTHIK, which is typically set to 1.
+Note that the number of boundary cells for CMAQ differs from that used by WRF.

 Additional information about the parameters in the GRIDDESC file can be found in the [I/O API Documentation](https://www.cmascenter.org/ioapi/documentation/all_versions/html/GRIDS.html).